National Multicultural Conference and Summit

 The summit will provide a welcoming space to explore the question, “relative to science, service, training and policy, what has the multicultural psychology movement not yet accomplished?”
 Programming, including keynotes and “difficult dialogues,” is designed to provide a safe space to explore this question and seek answers.

 Join us in 2015 to reflect within and reach out, to remove the borders that limit us and celebrate psychology without borders.

-The National Multicultural Conference and Summit convene scientists, practitioners, scholars, and students, in psychology and related fields to inform and inspire multicultural theory, research, and practice.
+The National Multicultural Conference and Summit convenes scientists, practitioners, scholars and students, in psychology and related fields, to inform and inspire multicultural theory, research and practice.
 Multiculturalism is envisioned as inclusive of experiences related to age, disability, ethnicity, gender, gender identity and expression, indigenous heritage, national origin, race, religion, sexual orientation, social class and socioeconomic status, and other social identities.
 The NMCS occurs every other year and will occur again in 2015.

 2015 NMCS Objectives

 - To create a welcoming forum for the exchange of ideas regarding multiculturalism and disparities reduction between psychologists, trainees and related health professionals.